www-delart/www-delart.github.io/content/publishing/Settlers_monograph.md

 date = "2016-11-05T18:25:22+05:30"
 title = "A Historical Monograph" weight = 0
-description = "Publishing cooperation with author of a groundbreaking publication on early settlement, illustrated with reconstructions based on historical literary evidence." cover = "img/publishing/Piro/Wignet_book_ad.jpg"
+description = "Publication on early settlement illustrated with reconstructions based on historical evidence ..." cover = "img/publishing/Piro/Wignet_book_ad.jpg"
 +++

+Publishing cooperation with author of a groundbreaking publication on early settlement, illustrated with reconstructions based on historical literary evidence.

 The monograph is a fruit of long-term and extensive research work regarding the period of establishing European settlements in nowadays Ontario.
 <!--more-->